-In closing, I would like to acknowledge the dedicated service and leadership of the Open Space Authority Board of Directors and the Citizens' Advisory Committee who diligently work with staff to ensure the agency continues to effectively achieve its mission to protect and care for the natural and agricultural lands of the region on behalf of all people.
+In closing, I want to express my sincere gratitude to the Open Space Authority Board of Directors and the Citizens' Advisory Committee for their dedicated service and leadership.
+Through their diligent collaboration with staff, they ensure the agency continues to fulfill its mission of protecting and caring for the region's natural and agricultural lands for the benefit of all.

-And finally, as the Open Space Authority marks over 30 years of land conservation and stewardship in the Santa Clara Valley and looks to lay a hopeful path for the future, I want to thank the residents of San José, Milpitas, Santa Clara, Campbell, Morgan Hill and the unincorporated areas of Santa Clara County, as well as our conservation partners and funders for your continued support of the Open Space Authority and its vital work - your support is essential to ensure a sustainable and livable region for people and nature for generations to come.
+As the Open Space Authority celebrates over 30 years of land conservation and stewardship in the Santa Clara Valley, we look ahead with optimism toward the future.
+I want to thank the residents of San José, Milpitas, Santa Clara, Campbell, Morgan Hill, and the unincorporated areas of Santa Clara County, as well as our conservation partners and funders, for your unwavering support.
+Your commitment is vital to ensuring a sustainable and livable region for both people and nature for generations to come.